Jon Clark (lighting designer)

 Jon Clark is a British lighting designer.

 He won a Tony Award in the category Best Lighting Design in a Play for The Lehman Trilogy on Broadway and an Olivier Award for The Inheritance in the West End.
 He has received further nominations for both awards.
+He won his second Tony Award for Best Lighting Design of a Play in 2025 for his work on Stranger Things: The First Shadow.

+Biography

 Jon studied Theatre Design at Bretton Hall UC of Leeds University.
 He has designed extensively in the West End, on Broadway, for the National Theatre, Royal Shakespeare Company, Royal Opera House, The Metropolitan Opera and with many other companies in the UK and internationally.